 4.3.3 A revised SHLAA is currently being prepared and the housing capacity of the Borough will be reviewed accordingly.
-It is expected that the revised SHLAA will show a reduction in opportunities for new housing as work on most of the strategic sites will already be underway.
+It is expected that the revised SHLAA will show a reduction in opportunities for new housing as work on most of the strategic sites will already be underway already be underway.